Skip to content

 Creating a Simple Plugin

-The logging example below demonstrates plugin usage, but for request logging, middleware is the preferred approach.
+for request logging, middleware is the preferred approach.
 This example is shown for educational purposes.

 Here's a basic example of a logging plugin: